SOUTHEAST & CARIBBEAN DISASTER RESILIENCE PARTNERSHIP

 SCDRP uses a variety of formats to maintain a disaster recovery community of practice across the Southeast and in the Caribbean territories.
 We hold regular calls and use a listserv to share resources.
 We also get together once a year to discuss critical topics face-to-face and generate networking opportunities.
 All of our events and resources are open to anyone who wishes to join.

 Examples of our efforts

-SCDRP has held workshops with our partners in Charleston, Raleigh, St. Petersburg, and Savannah.
+SCDRP has held workshops with our partners in Charleston, Raleigh, St. Petersburg, Savannah, and Jacksonville.
 At our workshops, we host an interactively and lively agenda.
 We encourage all speakers and audience members to consider themselves active participants.
 Click here to learn more about our annual workshops!

 STRENGTHENING REGIONAL CAPACITY

 Because the Southeast and Caribbean are vulnerable to many of the same hazards like coastal storms, we can learn a lot from one another.
 SCDRP brings together professionals engaged in variety of disaster recovery capacities from across the Southeast to share best practices and innovate for a more resilient future.
 The Business Leadership Civic Center, an affiliate of the US Chamber of Commerce, suggests a regional approach to disaster recovery planning provides a better platform for communication and leveraging of resources to build resiliency.

 Communities can plan for disaster resilience and recovery before or after a disaster strikes.
 At SCDRP, we particularly support pro-active pre-disaster recovery planning.
 Resilience and recovery planning builds knowledge and capacity specific to recovery among a wide net of community leaders, businesses, and residents.
 Recovery plans support effective use of post-disaster funding and help communities get back on their feet quickly – reducing the cost of an extended, expensive rebuilding process.